-Stocks drop on Caterpillar miss, border security deal worries
+Stocks plunge on Caterpillar, Nvidia warnings

 Japan’s Nikkei average ended the day down 0.6 percent.

-In European trading, London’s FTSE was lower by 1 percent, Germany’s DAX slipped 0.6 percent and France’s CAC fell 0.8 percent.
+The major European markets started the week lower.
+London’s FTSE closed lower by 0.9 percent, Germany’s DAX ended the day down 0.6 percent and France’s CAC fell 0.8 percent on the day.